mandarbmax/qmk_firmware/keyboards/converter/sgi/readme.md

 * `teensy_32` for Teensy 3.2.
 This should support both the keyboard and mouse that plugs into the side of the keyboard.

 * `teensy_lc` for Teensy LC.
-This too supports the mouse, but there isn't enough space to also enable the debug console.
+There isn't enough space to enable both the serial mouse and the debug console.

 The 32-bit MCUs use `UART2` (`RX3` / `TX3`) for the keyboard.
 If you would rather use `UART0` (`RX1` / `TX1`), create a configuration that defines `SD_KEYBOARD` to `SD1`